 The Federal Work-Study (FWS) Program allows for undergraduate and graduate students, who establish a financial need, to meet the costs associated with their education through part-time employment.
 The main focus of the FWS Program is to help students finance their education through an earn-as-you go program while providing an educational work experience.
 The primary benefit is the earnings from the FWS Program do not have to be applied towards the calculation for determining financial aid eligibility the next time a student applies for aid.

 Who is eligible for Federal Work-Study and how will they know if they qualify?

-FWS is awarded to students who have completed the Free Application for Federal Student Aid (FAFSA) and have meet financial need requirements.
-If the student is awarded FWS, the Award amount appears on the student's financial aid award letter.
+FWS is awarded to students who have completed the Free Application for Federal Student Aid (FAFSA) and meet financial need requirements.
+If the student is awarded FWS, the award amount appears on the student's financial aid award letter.

 Are all jobs on campus Federal Work-Study positions?

 No, but all jobs on campus are open to Work-Study eligible students.
-Students who do not have Work-Study may apply for jobs coded as open to non-Work-Study students or, in the case of students here on an F-1 Visa, exempt students.
-Job postings will state whether the job is open to only Work-Study eligible students or non-work- study and exempt students also.
+Students who do not have Work-Study may apply for any jobs listed on the Student Employment Job Board unless they indicate they are work study only.

 If I work a Federal Work-Study position, will my school account be credited?